Marketing personas: why would you need them?

 COMMUNICATION STYLE:

-Where to get information from?
+Where can I get information about personas?